Configuring Cluster Transport Encryption (E20)¶

 Mattermost is able to encrypt the messages sent within the cluster of a deployment using SSH tunneling.
 The guide walks through the deployment of this solution on Ubuntu 18.04, but it can be adapted for any Linux operating system.

-While this document only describes the configuration of a three-node cluster, it is by no means limited to that amount.
+While this document only describes the configuration of a three-node cluster, it is by no means limited to that number.

 Note: Support on the application level is currently in development and will deprecate this document.